-Culinary delights, first-rate entertainment and outdoor adventures might just have you heading to the west coast this autumn.
+Culinary delights, first-rate experiences and outdoor adventures might just have you heading to the west coast this autumn.

 There are plenty of reasons to head out west, and we’re not just talking about the fall colours.
-Here are some fall destinations worth a look:
+Here are some fall destinations worth a look, including links for any precautions in place due to the COVID-19 pandemic.

 Fall adds a splash of colour to the many attractions of this historic city, including the many garden and woodland sites.
 Voted one of the Ten Best Public Gardens in Canada by Canadian Geographic Travel, Milner Gardens and Woodland is alight with colour this time of year.
 Many of the gardens are still in bloom, and the forest displays much of its fall splendour.
 There are also numerous parks and trails that “show off” their colours during the September and October months.
 For instance, fall is reputedly one of the best seasons to experience Beacon Hill Park.